-There are several ways you can try to recover deleted files in Windows 10, 8, 7, even after the files are permanently deleted.
+Summary: There are several ways you can try to recover deleted files in Windows 11, 10, 8, and 7, even after the files are permanently deleted.
 If the deleted files are really important, undeleting files with a file recovery program gives you the best chance to get back the files.

 We delete files on Windows computers all the time and sometimes, we deleted files or folders that we shouldn’t delete.
 When this happens, how to recover deleted files or folders in Windows?
 To be more specific, how to recover permanently deleted files?

-This article will show you everything you need to know to recover deleted files in Windows 10, 8, 7, XP, Vista.
-You can recover deleted files that are not in Recycle Bin or even recover files that are permanently deleted by pressing Shift + Delete keys.
+This article will show you everything you need to know to recover deleted files in Windows 11, 10, 8, 7, XP, and Vista.
+You can recover deleted files that are not in Recycle Bin or even recover files that are permanently deleted by pressing the Shift + Delete keys.

-The steps can be applied to recover deleted files on Acer, Asus, Dell, Lenovo, HP, Microsoft, Samsung, Toshiba, Google laptop, or desktop computers.
+The steps can be applied to recover deleted files on Acer, Asus, Dell, Lenovo, HP, Microsoft, Samsung, Toshiba, Google laptops, or desktop computers.

-First of all, in Windows PC, deleted files go to Recycle Bin if you simply clicking Delete.
+First of all, on Windows PC, deleted files go to Recycle Bin if you simply click Delete.
 So Recycle Bin is the first place you should check for file recovery.

 Secondly, we may have multiple copies of the same file on the computer.
 Before spending time and even money in recovering deleted files, open Windows File Explorer, input the name of the deleted file in the search bar, and see if an extra copy can be found.

-Thirdly, Windows offers several file backup methods to avoid data loss, for instance, restore deleted files from Windows backup, restore the files to the previous version.
-And many Windows 10 users store files to OneDrive, Dropbox, or other cloud services.
-Don’t forget to check your cloud storage for the deleted files.
+Thirdly, Windows offers several file backup methods to avoid data loss, for instance, restoring deleted files from Windows backup, and restoring the files to the previous version.
+And many Windows 10 users store files in OneDrive, Dropbox, or other cloud services.
+Don’t forget to check your cloud storage for deleted files.

-When you delete a file permanently, Windows deletes the pointer only, while the file data is still saving in the sectors of the hard disk.
-That’s why the permanently deleted files can be recovered with a file recovery program.
+When you delete a file permanently, Windows deletes the pointer only, while the file data is still saved in the sectors of the hard disk.
+That’s why permanently deleted files can be recovered with a file recovery program.

 However, you should know that the computer won’t keep the deleted files for a long time.
 After a pointer is deleted, Windows will mark the sectors that the deleted file occupies as free space, which means that any new file can be written into the sectors and overwrite the deleted file.
 Once the sectors are used by new files, the deleted file can’t be recovered anymore.